-Talk to the faculty members who are teaching the courses you are taking.
-If none of them are a good fit for you, explore the NRES Research page, which has lists of the NRES faculty and adjunct faculty by their areas of expertise.
+Reach out to NRES faculty members who are doing research that interests you; explore the NRES Research page to find out more about their areas of expertise.
 Choose the area(s) of interest to you, explore the research pages of the faculty members in that area, and contact the ones that are a good match for your interests.

-There are also scientists in the Prairie Research Institute who are not affiliated with NRES but who might be interested in having you join their research.
+There are also scientists at the nearby Prairie Research Institute who have opportunities for undergraduate students.
 Explore the web pages for the division/unit and the directories to find scientists working on research of interest to you.
-The units within the INRS are:
+The units within the PRI are:

 - Illinois Natural History Survey, where you will find scientists working on all kinds of ecosystem, plant and animal projects.
 Several INHS scientists are adjunct faculty members in NRES.
 The mission of INHS is, "to investigate and document the biological resources of Illinois and other areas, and to acquire and provide natural history information that can be used to promote the common understanding, conservation, and management of these resources."